musicman3/eMarket/README.md

   - HTML 5

 ### Intro
 eMarket is free software for anyone.
 This online store is available to anyone without any obligation or payment.
 GNU GPL Free License v.
-3.0
+3.0.
+The project was founded on March 10, 2018.

 ### What is all this for?
 We have been doing online storers for a long time.
 Basically, everyone thinks about the buyer.
 But what about the manager?
 Many functions in third-party stores are unnecessarily overloaded for the manager.
 To perform a simple action, you need to configure several different settings pages.
 Adding and editing products for the manager turns into torture.
 Stores make for programmers, not managers.
 Few people think about the convenience for the manager.
 But it is the manager who has to do the main work with the store.
 Have you thought about this?